tve/sensorgnome-build/SOFTWARE.md

     "DATA" drive showing up.
   - On MacOS ...
-- Copy configuration files to the boot partition: `deployment.json`, `aquisition.json`, `network.txt`, `SG_tag_database.sqlite`, etc. See below for more info.
+- Copy configuration files to the boot partition: `deployment.json`, `aquisition.json`, `wpa_supplicant.conf`, `SG_tag_database.sqlite`, etc. See below for more info.

 ### Configuration files

+It is recommended to edit the configuration using the Web UI.
+However, when setting up a batch of Sensorgnomes it can be handy to copy prepared config files instead.
-When the SDcard is flashed the configuration files are found in the boot partition, where they can be edited easily on a Windows, Mac, or Linux laptop.
-On first boot the rPi moves the config files to their proper location, which is in `/data/config` on the data partition.
+The config files can be placed in the boot partition (top level directory) and on first boot the rPi moves the config files to their proper location, which is in `/etc/sensorgnome` on the linux partition.
-To edit those files after the first boot they need to be located in the `data` partition (which is also the partition where tag detection data files will be found).
-If in doubt: don't create any of the `.txt` files from scratch, they should already be there or you are looking in the wrong place (this does not apply to the tag database).

-- `network.txt`: configure SSID/passphrase for your local WiFi network so the sensorgnome can join, also change the hot-spot SSID/passphrase if desired.
+- `wpa_supplicant.conf`: configure SSID/passphrase for your local WiFi network so the sensorgnome can join, as opposed to performing this config using the Web UI.
 - `deployment.json`: configure the sensorgnome deployment information, such as project ID, location, etc.
 - `SG_tag_database.sqlite`: tag database with your tags so the SG web UI can display tag names.